Quick Facts: Earning an Ed.D. in Arkansas

 - Hold a master’s degree or higher from an accredited college or university in education, educational leadership, or a licensure content area.

 - Complete an ADE-approved graduate program, above and beyond a master’s degree, that reflects the standards for district level administrator licensure.
 This must include an internship.
-See the ADE’s list of approved leadership preparation programs.

 - Hold a current Arkansas Standard Teaching License.